-Just because someone can expound at great length about psychology does not c.
-The Dolphin Cannot Be Pointed To - It's Not a Simple Object Like an "X" on a Chalkboard
+d.
+The Dolphin Cannot Be Pointed To - It's Not a Simple, Intuitively Obvious Object Like an "X" on a Chalkboard

 The dolphin in the picture is not an object that can be held in the hand nor does pointing to it or tracing its outline automatically enable someone to see it.
 It has no existence other than as specific relationships between irrelevant objects.
 Similarly, a fundamental process of nature is not an object or a vocabulary word, but rather it is a set of relationships embedded in "noise."
 It is a process, it's how things work.
+It is a point of view.
 For example, reinforcement is an abstract relationship between behavior and stimuli.
-The behavior can be keypecking, saying hello, or a career helping people; the stimuli can be pieces of corn, a smile, or being categorized by people into the same group as Gandhi.
+The behavior can be key pecking, saying hello, or a career helping people; the stimuli can be pieces of corn, a smile, or being categorized by people into the same group as Gandhi.
 Reinforcement is not the subject realizing what needs to be done in order to get the reward nor is it activity in the hypothalamus.
-It is a rate increase in a behavior attributable to the consequences of that behavior.
+It is a rate increase in a behavior which is attributable to the consequences of that behavior.

-d.
+e.
 Seeing the Dolphin Is Not Something a Person Can Give You

 No teacher can simply say words to a student and thereby enable the student to understand nature from then on, without the student having seriously looked at nature at some length with those basic processes in mind.
 There are thousands of hidden element pictures, but they are not all dolphins.
-There are an infinite number of situations in the natural world and there are an infinite variety of instantiations of the basic causal factors.
+There are an infinite number of situations in the natural world and there are an infinite variety of instantiations of the basic causal factors underlying behavior.

-e.
+f.
 It Takes Active Practice and Time to See the Dolphin

-Understanding is like the ability to see the dolphin, building muscles, and the ability to play a musical instrument; it cannot be given to someone through words in the absence of work on the part of the student.
+Understanding the machinery underlying peoples' behavior is like the ability to see the dolphin, building muscles, and the ability to play a musical instrument; it cannot be given to someone through words in the absence of work on the part of the student.